 Whether you are here for a short or long vacation, here are some of the ‘must-do’ things that should not be missed out.

-If you are the person who enjoys the night view of the city, head to the top after 9 o’clock where the crowd is less and definitely have the chance to pick a great spot for night photo shoot of the amazing city.
+If you are the person who enjoys the night view of the city, like me, head to the top after 9 o’clock where the crowd is less and definitely have the chance to pick a great spot for night photo shoot and enjoy the amazing city view.

 Getting There: MTR Kowloon Station, exit C1 and D1 and enter the Elements shopping mall, in the Metal Zone on the second floor.